langdon/summit-2015-lab-15812/labs/chapter2.md

 ## LAB 2: Analyzing a Monolithic Application (Dusty)

-In this lab we will create a monolithic container image comprised of several different applications.
+In this lab we will create a monolithic, all-in-one container image comprised of multiple services.
 We will also observe several bad practices when composing Dockerfiles and explore how to avoid those mistakes.